vip306/IDS-Module1-alt3-New/chapter6.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:beea127137
 ## 7. %in%

-If, rather than a vector of index numbers, we want a logical vector that tells us whether or not each element of a vector is in another vector, we can use the operator `%in%`.
-Check the sample code to see how it works.
+If, instead of a vector of index numbers, you want a logical vector that tells you whether or not each element of a vector is in another vector, you can use the operator `%in%`.

 Note: The true state abbreviations are stored in `murders$abb`.

 *** =instructions
+- In an object `abbs`, store the character vector with abbreviations "ND", "NE", "NM", "NN", "NY"
-Use the `%in%` operator to create a logical vector that answers which of the following strings are actual state abbreviations in the `murders` dataset: "ND", "NE", "NM", "NN", "NY".
+- Use the `%in%` operator to create and print a logical vector that compares `abbs` and `murders$abb` dataset

 *** =hint
 Use code `abbs%in%murders$abb`.